Tom32i/netcode/README.md

 - ⚡️ Handle the binary encoding and decoding of your data, with performances in mind.
 - 📢 Listen for event dispatched over websocket with simple `on`/`off` event emitter system.
 - 💬 Fallback to JSON for easy debugging.
-- 🗜[COMMING SOON] set a tick-rate and group events for lesser data consumption.

 ## Requirements